 STEP CHANGE IN SAFETY BOARD

-The board of directors provides leadership that guides and shapes the vision of Step Change in Safety as it continually works for members and their staff to deliver continuous improvements in the oil and gas industry’s safety performance.
+The board of directors provides leadership that guides and shapes the vision of Step Change in Safety as it continually works for members and their staff to deliver continuous improvements in the energy industry’s safety performance.
 Board members assist the Support Team, Leadership Team and Workgroups to develop and deliver events and resources for members, shape policy, facilitate research and engage with external organisations such as governments, local authorities, educational institutions, and non-member companies and associations, nationally and internationally.

 Step Change in Safety and its board of directors are governed by articles of association.